PythonCharmers/python-future/docs/automatic_conversion.rst

 from ``future`` on Python 2).

-.. _forwards-conversion-stage2:
+.. _forwards-conversion-stage3:

-Stage 2: Py3 code with ``future`` wrappers for Py2
+Stage 3: Py3 code with ``future`` wrappers for Py2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The goal for this step is to get the tests passing first on Py3 and then on Py2
+The goal for this stage is to get the tests passing first on Py3 and then on Py2
 again with the help of the ``future`` package.

 Run with::